varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   The above is a map of the most important variables and where you can read (R) from them and write (W) to them.
+   The table above is a map of the most important variables.
+   Read (R) and write (W) privileges are shown per subroutine.

    Some variables are left out: ``client.*`` and ``server.*`` are by and large accessible everywhere, as is the ``now`` variable.